 The Bond Resolution imposes no limitation on the amount of additional parity bonds which may be authorized for issuance by the District's voters or the amount ultimately issued by the District.
 The District expects to issue additional bonds in order to reimburse the Developer for the cost of water, wastewater and drainage facilities, recreational facilities and roadways constructed within the District.
-Issuance of any additional bonds could dilute the investment security for the Bonds.
+Issuance of any additional bonds could increase gross debt/property ratios and dilute the investment security for the Bonds.